 Do you ever have a book in your head that you want to read, but don’t know why or even what it’s about?
 That was All the Light We Cannot See by Anthony Doerr for me.
 So much so that this was one of the books I brought over with me from home.
 So lets get into it, shall we?

-First off it is not a happy book and it is not a love story.
+First off, it is not a happy book and it is not a love story.
 A stark comparison to my last read.
 The book mostly follows two main characters between WWII.
 Every chapter jumps between the two and essentially two different countries.
 Then the book also jumps between 4ish years (think start of the war and towards the end).
-The author does a remarkable job jumping between and most of the “chapters” are only two pages long.
+The author does a remarkable job jumping between the two and most of the “chapters” are only two pages long.
 So it’s always a quick, smooth transition and you’re not fully immersed in one story to be ripped out.
 It shows the war through different sets of eyes so you see the impact beyond the concentration camps.

 Predictable ending?
 Maybe not for most, but for me it definitely was.
 I think the author was trying not to be predictable, however I had the ending sorted for the last third of the book.
 I did like, that in a similar fashion to the other recent WWII era books, he didn’t tie everything up with a bow and a happy ending because there are no real happy endings with wars and especially not that one.